 I purposely arrived in Andover a few hours earlier than scheduled to meet up with some friends so I can meet up with Shaun.
 I met him just outside the council offices in Andover right next to a coffee shop.
 We were friends on Facebook so I knew what he looked like so there was no problem me awkwardly asking strangers if their name was Shaun.
 Anyway, we got the coffee’s in and I started to interview Shaun.

-I started off by asking him a few basic questions first about the town, things like how many driving instructors in Andover, what is the average price for driving lessons in Andover – This broke the ice and Shaun was being helpful.
+I started off by asking him a few basic questions first about the town, things like how many driving instructors in Andover, what is the average price for driving lessons This broke the ice and Shaun was being helpful.
 He gave me a good insight to the town and competition in the town from other driving instructors.

 My interview with Shaun was going well and I knew I had enough material for my Blog.

 I asked Shaun where his passion lies and he said in teaching, he said he sort of came about being a driving instructor by chance really.
 Shaun told me that he had a teaching background and also loved driving.
-He said that he felt a very strong pull to put these two skills together, so it made sense for him to amalgimate his two passions and become a driving instructor.
+He said that he felt a very strong pull to put these two skills together, so it made sense for him to amalgamate his two passions and become a driving instructor.
 I guess this does make sense.

 As well as building up his driving school, which ticks over nicely, Shaun told me that he has also built up a local driver training company called Andover Driving Instructor Training Centre.
 He uses this to train up wanna be driving instructors.
 He says that this is probably where the business is heading.
-He explained to me that the town is growing in population and more and more houses are being built brining in new people.
+He explained to me that the town is growing in population and more and more houses are being built bringing in new people.
 His strategy is to capitalise on the growing population and offer opportunities for people to change to a new career.
 This was good thinking by Shaun.